‘Tis the season for gratitude, and here at Three Houses Press we are usually grateful for books. It’s kind of our thing.

 It’s hard after 8 months (!) of pandemic times not to feel burned out.
 My go-to self-care these days is to read romance and Julia Quinn is one of my all-time favorite romance writers.
 The Duke and I holds a special place in my heart, because it was the first JQ book I ever read way back in 2004 when I was too young to be reading romance.

 Charming and Austen-esque, The Duke and I features the classic fake-relationship-turned-real trope, which is a personal favorite of mine.
 It’s the perfect book to curl up with on a cold November night.
-The Duke and I is the first book in an eight-book series, which served as the inspiration for Shonda Rhimes’ new Netflix series, Bridgerton.
+The Duke and I is the first book in an eight-book series and served as the inspiration for Shonda Rhimes’ new Netflix series, Bridgerton.
 Bridgerton drops on Netflix on Christmas Day, so get reading!

 Rigney’s Thankful for Size 12 is Not Fat by Meg Cabot.